-Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He Is Going To Fight Through This'
+Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He's Going To Fight Through This'

 Life changed for this family of three in an instant.

-“When all this happened, my son had his game and his TV with him in the back seat, he was playing on his game,” Garrett Sr. said.READ MORE: Derek Chauvin's Attorney Files Motion For New Trial
+“When all this happened, my son had his game in the backseat and his TV with him,” Garrett said.READ MORE: 'We're Proud Of Our Heritage': St. Paul's Latino Restaurants Celebrate Cinco De Mayo

 They live in St. Cloud, and Junior wanted to come to north Minneapolis to spend time with his grandma.

-“Picked him up from school to bring him over north to his grandma’s house, and when we got there, got off the highway and this what happened, shots let out,” Dorice Jackson said.
+“Picked him up from school to bring him over north to his grandma house, and when we got there … shots let out,” Jackson said.

-Junior was rushed to the hospital, and it was inside the emergency room these parents learned their child was a fighter.
+Junior was rushed to the hospital, and it was inside the emergency room that his parents learned their child is a fighter.

 This couple is thankful for the support of family and friends.

-“We just want prayers that’s all we want prayers,” Garrett said.
+“We just want prayers, man.
+That’s all we want, prayers,” Garrett said.

 Now more than anything, they are looking forward to the day Junior is back home playing video games.